-- Co-mingle IDEA Part B funds with State funds; - Supplant IDEA Part B funds; or - Reduce Maintenance of Effort (MOE), unless attributing reductions.
+- Supplant IDEA Part B funds; or - Reduce Maintenance of Effort (MOE).

 Excess Cost

 Local educational agencies (LEAs) must follow certain requirements when accepting federal funds.
 One of the federal requirements under the Individuals with Disabilities Education Act, Part B (IDEA-B) is the concept of excess costs.
 If your LEA receives a federal grant awarded under IDEA-B, you must spend those funds only on the excess costs of providing special education and related services to eligible students.
 LEAs may not use IDEA-B funds to pay all the costs of educating students with disabilities.
 Excess costs are those costs over and above what the LEA spends on average for students enrolled at the elementary or secondary level, including special education students.